MichelleMullane/dose-assessment/readme.md

 1. Fork and clone this repository.
 2. Run `npm install` to install the dependencies.
 3. Run the command `npm start` to run the program.
-4. When the program has completed running, the new CSV file with the summary data will appear in the "Result" folder (which is empty to start).
+4. When the program has completed running, the new CSV file "zip_frequencies.csv" with the summary data will appear in the project root directory.

 ---

 **_Thank you_** for this opportunity!

 # dose-assessment